datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 </object>
 _Download this pdf_ [here](https://datashines.github.io/data/2024-04-14-Becoming-a-Birtish-Citizen/welcome_to_UK_visa_and_citizenship_application_services.pdf)

-Once you upload your documents inside the UKVCAS portal, you can book an appointment for biometrics by making a payment for an available slot.
+Once you upload your documents inside the UKVCAS portal, you can book an appointment for biometrics by making a payment for an available slot (139£ in my case).
 Once you do so, you should receive an email like the following:

 <object data="{{ site.baseurl }}/data/2024-04-14-Becoming-a-Birtish-Citizen/UKVCAS_appointment_confirmation_and_VAT_invoice.pdf" width="750px" height="750px">
     <embed src="{{ site.baseurl }}/data/2024-04-14-Becoming-a-Birtish-Citizen/UKVCAS_appointment_confirmation_and_VAT_invoice.pdf">